Rising Environmental Leaders Program (RELP)

 Sacramento Boot Camp

-In 2017, the Stanford Woods Institute began offering a two-day Sacramento Boot Camp to program participants.
+In 2017, the Stanford Woods Institute began offering a half-week Sacramento Boot Camp to program participants.
 This latest enhancement is designed to build upon the cohort's Washington, D.C. experience by introducing them to California's leading environmental actors as well as provide an insider's view of the policy-making process at the sub-national level.